minana96/green-lab/android_runner/CriticalCSSExperiment/README.md

 **Step 7**: Clear the app data for Firefox and Chrome (this will be done after each run in the experiment, but not before the first run).
 You can also do it with commands `adb shell pm clear com.android.chrome` and `adb shell pm clear org.mozilla.firefox`.

-**Step 8**: Run `pip install beautifulsoup4` in the virtual environment.
-You need to call `android-runner/CriticalCSSExperiment/Scripts/AddJS.py` script with two
+**Step 8**: You need to call `android-runner/CriticalCSSExperiment/Scripts/AddJS.py` script with two
 arguments: the path to folder with all subjects and `http://<IP>:8001/` where `<IP>` is IP adress of your laptop.
 This will add small JavaScript onload event handler inside `<head>` of each `index.html` file that will send empty GET request when the page is loaded.
 In the `android-runner/CriticalCSSExperiment/Scripts/ interaction.py` script, this GET request is handled and profiling stops (you can delete the print statement inside the handler and just put `pass`).